Basic use

 The simulation results are stored at a number of time steps.
 The steps and the

-associated simulation times (in h) can be accessed using the saved_steps
+associated simulation times (in h) can be accessed using the time.saved_steps

 array([ 0., 1., 2., 3., 4., 5., 6., 7., 8., 9., 10.])